satorupak/pls-sem-analysis/README.md

 These paths have intentionally been left unchanged because this repository is being shared for **code review rather than execution**.
 Anyone wishing to run the script would need to replace those paths with locations available on their own system and provide the required local dependencies/data.

-## HE4 adjustment

-The confidential/dummy dataset does not contain an `HE4` column.
-The original R script referenced `HE4` as the single item for an `Occupation` construct and then used `Occupation` in the structural model.

-For this review copy, only the minimum HE4-dependent code was removed:

-1. the `Occupation` measurement-model construct based on `HE4`; and
-2. the `Occupation -> Household resilience` structural path.

-No other analytical logic was intentionally changed.

 ## Reproducibility note

 This repository is **not intended to reproduce the original results**.
 Its purpose is to let a reviewer inspect the R code while protecting the confidential source data.